kurt-krueckeberg/open-fda-device-events/sphinx/query-parameters.md

 - "Mucinex-Sinus Max Severe Congestion and Pain Clear and Cool and Mucinex Nightshift Sinus Clear and Cool"

 and so on.
 The query <https://api.fda.gov/drug/ndc.json?search=pharm_class:Decreased&limit=10> searches for any occurance of "Decrease" in `pharm_class`.
-Results would include "Decreased Respiratory Secretion Viscosity [PE]",  "Decreased Prostaglandin Production [PE]", and "Decreased Platelet Aggregation [PE]" will all be found.
+Results would include hits like "Decreased Respiratory Secretion Viscosity [PE]",  "Decreased Prostaglandin Production [PE]", and "Decreased Platelet Aggregation [PE]".
 ### Searching fields using the  `.exact` suffix

 :::{seealso}